lake-wg/app-profiles/draft-ietf-lake-app-profiles.md

 Furthermore, consistent with {{Sections 8 and A.1 of RFC9528}} and with {{Section 5.4 of RFC8613}}, the following applies:

-* If the element "cipher_suites" is not present in the CBOR map, this indicates that the EDHOC application profile uses the EDHOC cipher suites 2 and 3.
+* If the element "cipher_suites" is not present in the CBOR map, this indicates that the EDHOC application profile uses the EDHOC cipher suites 2 and 3, and possibly other cipher suites.

-* If the element "id_cred_types" is not present in the CBOR map, this indicates that the EDHOC application profile uses "kid" as type of authentication credential identifiers for EDHOC.
+* If the element "id_cred_types" is not present in the CBOR map, this indicates that the EDHOC application profile uses "kid" as type of authentication credential identifiers for EDHOC, and possibly other types of authentication credential identifiers.

 * If the element "osc_ms_len" is not present in the CBOR map, this indicates that, when using EDHOC to key OSCORE {{RFC8613}}, the size of the OSCORE Master Secret in bytes is equal to the size of the key length for the application AEAD Algorithm of the selected cipher suite for the EDHOC session.